WLAN-Pi/wlanpi-core/README.md

 ![coverage-badge](coverage.svg)

-# READ UNSTABLE WARNING FIRST
+# TREAD CAREFULLY

-This is not yet a production ready repo. wlanpi-core is an exploratory project at the moment and is in active development.
+1. This is not yet a development or production ready repo.
+2. wlanpi-core is still an exploratory project at the moment and is in active inception.

-Many of the endpoints do not have unit tests, schemas, and are also in an alpha state.
-In some cases the output is very unstable.
+3. Most of the endpoints are poorly designed, do not have unit tests, robust schemas.
+4. Half of the endpoints are broke.

-EVERYTHING IS SUBJECT TO CHANGE AT THIS POINT.
+EVERYTHING IS SUBJECT TO CHANGE AT THIS POINT!

 DO NOT CODE AGAINST WLANPI-CORE YET!

-You have been warned.
+YOU HAVE BEEN WARNED!

 Ok, whew.
 Let's move on.

 ## wlanpi-core

-Backend providing API endpoints for various consumers on and off the WLAN Pi.
+wlanpi-core is a full stack application providing API endpoints for various consumers on and off the WLAN Pi.

 ## Endpoints